dianalin2/hoyahacks-2025/readme.md

 ##Importance

 SMS allows users to find files in a significantly shorter time which allows users to sort files more efficiently and effevtively.
+This efficiency would serve its purpose especially under dire situations where files need to be located as quickly as possible.

 ##Future Works